weisjohn/sleepyhollow-node/README.md

 sleepyhollow-node
 ==========

 Node.js binder for two-way communication with PhantomJS.
-An IPC library in two modules, An IPC library in two modules, used in conjunction with [sleepyhollow-phantom](https://github.com/weisjohn/sleepyhollow-phantom), via `stdin` and `stdout`.
+An IPC library in two modules, used in conjunction with [sleepyhollow-phantom](https://github.com/weisjohn/sleepyhollow-phantom), via `stdin` and `stdout`.
 No `socket.io` or server-page hacks required.

 ### usage